 Diversity focus: Social "superiority" of men - myth or reality?
 Women - know your limits!
-Gays - know your place!

-- Male and female responses to sexual, aggressive, and neutral humor: culture vs brain? - Aggressive sexual and gender humor its topics, popularity, and strategies. - "Fighting back" with humor e.g., "Sex and the city."
+- Male and female responses to sexual, aggressive, and neutral humor: culture vs brain? - Aggressive sexual and gender humor its topics, popularity, and strategies.

+• "Fighting back" with humor - e.g., "Sex and the city."

-Assignment #4 (take home; to be turned on April 14, 2010).
+Assignment #4 (take-home; to be turned in on April 7, 2011).